jb-williams/brightxf/README.md

 sudo systemctl daemon-reload
 ```

-* May Need a Restart.
+* May Need a Restart Machine.